A HISTORY OF ENGLAND IN THE 16TH CENTURY

 Tudor House Museum in Southampton

 The Religious Settlement

 Elizabeth I was crowned in January 1559.
 She restored Protestantism to England.
 The Act of Supremacy was restored in April 1559 and further Acts replaced Catholic practices.
-However it was a moderate Protestantism.

-All but one of the English bishops refused to take the Oath of Supremacy (recognising Elizabeth as head of the Church of England) and were removed from their posts.
+All but one of the English bishops refused to take the Oath of Supremacy (recognizing Elizabeth as head of the Church of England) and were removed from their posts.
 About one third of the parish clergy were also removed.

 However most of the population (not all) accepted the religious settlement.
 People could be fined for not attending church.
 Nevertheless some Catholics continued to practice their religion in secret.